 The algorithm begins by attempting to simplify the problem by removing redundancies and simplifying constraints.
-In particular, the presolve portion performs the following tasks, among others:
+The tasks performed during the presolve step include:

-Check if any linear inequality constraints involve just one variable.
+Check if any linear inequality constraint involves just one variable.
 If so, check for feasibility, and change the linear constraint to a bound.

-Check if any linear equality constraints involve just one variable.
-If so, check for feasibility, then fix and remove the variable.
+Check if any linear equality constraint involves just one variable.
+If so, check for feasibility, and then fix and remove the variable.

 Check if any linear constraint matrix has zero rows.
 If so, check for feasibility, and delete the rows.

 Check if the bounds and linear constraints are consistent.

 Check if any variables appear only as linear terms in the objective function and do not appear in any linear constraint.
 If so, check for feasibility and boundedness, and fix the variables at their appropriate bounds.

 Change any linear inequality constraints to linear equality constraints by adding slack variables.

 If algorithm detects an infeasible or unbounded problem, it halts and issues an appropriate exit message.

 The algorithm might arrive at a single feasible point, which represents the solution.